 The AHD Learning Community brings together public health and healthcare professionals to share AHD-related knowledge and experiences and work collaboratively to create AHD resources and tools.
 Through the Learning Community, members can participate in meetings and webinars; engage in discussion; access resources and tools; and receive guidance to support AHD efforts.

 Membership in the AHD Learning Community is free and open to all who are involved or interested in AHD partnerships.
 Learning Community members come from across the United States and include practitioners, educators, and researchers working in health departments, academic institutions, hospitals, non-profit organizations and associations, and other public health organizations.
-The Learning Community currently has approximately 550 members, and all members are invited to create online profiles
+The Learning Community currently has more than 1,200 members.

 To join the AHD Learning Community, please contact Kathleen Amos at email@example.com

 AHD Learning Community activities support the development, maintenance, and expansion of AHD partnerships across the country.
 Current activities of the Learning Community include: